 Cash-strapped election offices have fewer resources after bans on private grants

+A poll worker in Madison, Wis., sets up signage before early voting began in a 2023 election.
+This month, Wisconsin voters opted to ban private grants from funding local election administration.
+(Photo by Morry Gash/The Associated Press)

-This month, Wisconsin joined 27 other states that have banned or restricted local governments’ use of private donations to run cash-strapped election offices, buy voting equipment or hire poll workers for Election Day.
+This month, Wisconsin joined 27 other states, including Iowa, that have banned or restricted local governments’ use of private donations to run cash-strapped election offices, buy voting equipment or hire poll workers for Election Day.

 All of the state laws came in the past four years, pushed by conservative lawmakers and activists who claim that Democratic voters disproportionately benefited from hundreds of millions of dollars in grants primarily funded by Facebook founder Mark Zuckerberg and his wife, Priscilla Chan, during the 2020 presidential election.